-Assessment: Examination, Theory Placement Readiness Exam (hurdle), 10%.
-Examination, Practical Placement Readiness Exam (hurdle), 10%.
-Portfolio, 140 hour placement belook, and training and reflective reports for 4 clients regarding efficacy of exercise interventions for >20 hours of training, 70%.
-Examination, Assessment of Practical Skills (a selection from the skills taught in tutorials), 10%.
+Assessment: Examination, Theory Placement Readiness Exam (hurdle), 7.5%.
+Examination, Practical Placement Readiness Exam (hurdle), 7.5%.
+Report, Initial training and reflective report for 1 client regarding efficacy of exercise intervention for >20 hours of training, 15%.
+Partfolio, 140 hour placement logbook, and training and reflective portfolio for 2 clients regarding efficacy of exercise interventions for >20 hours of training, 70%.
 Hurdle 1: To demonstrate skills required for professional registration with Exercise and Sport Science Australia (ESSA) students must pass both the theory and practical readiness exams with scores of at least 50% to pass this unit.
 Hurdle 2: To gain an overall pass in this unit students must attend and complete 80% of the tutorial classes.
 The hurdle tests must be completed before the student commences placement.